Skip to Main Content

 - Current editions of Nutshells are shelved in the "Nutshell Nook" area near the Circulation Desk.
 They can be checked out for one day.

 - Older editions of Nutshells are shelved in the Stacks (General Collection) and have a longer check-out period.

 - The Law Library owns many of the titles in the series; the cover image below is just one example.

-Civil Procedure by Rules of civil procedure govern everything that happens outside of criminal proceedings.
+Rules of civil procedure govern everything that happens outside of criminal proceedings.
 This Nutshell provides a road map to navigating civil procedure rules and helps build a foundation for understanding the overall picture.
 Topics discussed include how to choose the proper court, pretrial and trial preparation, adjudication, judgments, appeals, and specialized multiparty/multiclaim proceedings.